helm/charts/incubator/cassandra/README.md

 ```

 ## Install Chart with specific resource size
-By default, this Chart will create a cassandra with CPU 2 vCPU and 4Gi of memery which is suitable for development environment.
+By default, this Chart will create a cassandra with CPU 2 vCPU and 4Gi of memory which is suitable for development environment.
 If you want to use this Chart for production, I would recommend to update the CPU to 4 vCPU and 16Gi.
 Also increase size of `max_heap_size` and `heap_new_size`.
 To update the settings, edit `values.yaml`